-Providing our services requires the following resource-consuming factors: IT hardware, the building infrastructure and office equipment.
+Providing our services requires the following resource-consuming factors:

-The standard assumption of 'zero marginal cost goods' applies to the creation of the platform: although the provision of the platform costs resources, the consumption doesn't increase with each additional customer.
-The consumption of resources is already partially measured.
-For example, we already measure the carbon footprint of our external servers, purchased IT hardware, and the electricity and heating consumption in our office buildings.
+The standard assumption of 'zero marginal cost goods' applies to our platform.
+While its provision requires resources, the consumption of these resources does not increase with each additional customer.
+The consumption of these resources is already partially measured.
+For example, we already measure the CO2 footprint of our external servers, purchased IT hardware, and the electricity and heat consumption in our office buildings.

-An ecological advantage in the use of our platform by suppliers and customers is the digitalisation of processes and the resulting conservation of resources: there are no paper-based orders and invoices.
-The fact that we only act as an intermediary without our own warehouse also has a positive impact on the consumption of resources and land.
+An ecological advantage in the use of our platform by suppliers and customers is the digitisation of processes and the resulting conservation of resources: there are no paper-based orders and invoices.
+The fact that we only act as an intermediary without our own warehouse also has a positive impact on the consumption of resources and floor space.

 The subject of e-commerce is often associated with the displacement of smaller traders, especially in bricks-and-mortar retail.
 We are counteracting this socially critical development by keeping the entry barriers for market participants very low.
-New customers only undergo a credit check at the beginning before they place their first order.
+For new customers, a credit check is carried out when they register with Unite and again if credit limits are exceeded.

-Suppliers who want to list their stock with us pass through a new supplier evaluation, in which various criteria are checked.
+Suppliers who want to list their assortment with us undergo a new supplier evaluation, in which various criteria are assessed.
 However, unlike other platform providers, we don't impose specific requirements regarding, for example, delivery times and pricing or a minimum stock quota.

-Customers' one-time connection to the platform allows them to digitalise any number of supply relationships.
+Customers' one-time connection to the platform allows them to digitise any number of supply relationships.
 This is an advantage for both customers and suppliers, for it wouldn't be economically viable for most suppliers to connect to a variety of different systems used by different customers.
-As a result, frequently long-standing relationships, especially in the small and medium-sized sector, can be preserved.
+As a result, frequently long-standing relationships, especially in the small and medium-sized sector, can be sustainably preserved.
 This model also allows the regional approach to be served in the digital world.